Activities in Wakamow Valley

 Wakamow Valley is more than just a park.
 There are so many activities for all ages and abilities to help locals and tourists achieve a healthy work/life balance.
 Improve your physical and mental well-being by enjoying some of the following activities:

-– The groomed cross-country ski trails are the perfect way to explore our winter wonderland.
-Download a map of the cross-country ski trails
+Ski – The groomed cross-country ski trails are the perfect way to explore our winter wonderland.
+You can grab maps from the main office.

 Toss – Get out to Paashkwow Park East to ring the chains in our new 9 hole disc golf course.
 Course is operational from April – October.
 Disc sets can be borrowed from the Wakamow Valley Authority office.
 Please call 306-692-2717 for further details.